 Processing Time

-Processing usually takes between 10 to 30 days, though some applications are approved faster.
+Processing times typically range from 2 to 4 weeks, though this may vary depending on application volume and individual circumstances.
 It’s wise to begin the process at least two months before your program starts.

 Can You Work on a Singapore Study Visa?